qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 settings for the :ref:`Layers panel <label_legend>` and/or the :ref:`print
 layout legend <layout_legend_item>`.
 These options include:

+* Under :guilabel:`General settings`:

+  * |checkbox| :guilabel:`Include automatically in print layout legend items`: uncheck this option if you want to hide by default the layer from the print layout legends.
   * Depending on the symbology applied to the layer, you may end up with several entries in the legend, not necessarily readable/useful to display.
     The :guilabel:`Legend placeholder image` helps you :ref:`select an image
     <embedded_file_selector>` for replacement, displayed both in the
     :guilabel:`Layers` panel and the print layout legend.
 * The |legend| :guilabel:`Embedded widgets in Legend` provides you with a list of widgets you can embed within the layer tree in the Layers panel.
   The idea is to have a way to quickly access some actions that are